 The Museum is open for guided tours only with a 10 person limit per tour.
 Tours start at a quarter after the hour and a quarter before the hour and last approximately 30 minutes.
 To purchase your tickets in advance, please call the Museum at 703.746.3852 (tickets will soon be available online).
 Keys to the City and Complimentary Ticket holders should also contact the Museum to reserve their space.
 Please note some tour times are not available due to special events at the museum.
-Visit check the calendar of events for more information.
+Visit check the calendar of events for programs and additional information.

 Children (ages 5 -12): $3.00

 Children under five are free with a paying adult.

 Click here for $1.00 off your visit!
 Limit one eSavings coupon per visit, please.

 Discounts are available to AAA Members.
 Admission is free for members of the Mortar and Pestle Society, AAM members and Alexandria City Employees.

 Group tours are offered by reservation at the discounted rate of $4 per person.
 In order to receive the group rate, tours must include 10 or more people, be scheduled at least two weeks in advance of the tour date, and pay in full before day of arrival.
 For group packages, email the Curator of Education.